 Besides a mattress, you also need to make sure your pillows are comfortable.
 Otherwise, you’re going to wake up with a stiff neck.
 Ideally, your pillow will align your cervical spine in your neck, so that it does not bend while you are asleep.
 A pillow that is either too thick or thin will not maintain this spinal alignment.
-Not only will you experience pain in your neck, but your upper back will hurt as well.
+Not only will you experience discomfort in your neck, but your upper back will hurt as well.

 To discover whether your neck is properly aligned, ask someone to look at how your neck appears while you lie down in your preferred sleeping position.
 As with a mattress, the most comfortable pillow will be a largely subjective decision you will need to make.

 Once you have found the ideal pillow for you, remember to replace it every 18 months.
 Pillows lose their support and become less comfortable over time.
 A memory foam pillow can last upwards of three years.

 Besides comfortable bedding, one of the best decisions you can make to reduce joint stiffness is to take a joint supplement.
 An all-natural supplement that can help is JointFuel360.
 This is a popular supplement containing numerous natural ingredients.

 Don’t wait until joint discomfort sets in.
 You can implement strategies for health and wellness over the long term.
 An active lifestyle, combined with a healthy diet and quality health supplements is a great way to help you keep moving!

 * These statements have not been approved by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.